wonder365/groovy-jsonrpc/README.md

 **note:** it use [FastJSON] (http://code.alibabatech.com/wiki/display/FastJSON/Home) as JSON-processor

 # features
-* easy: no annotation¡¢other
+* easy: no annotation, interface ...
+* light-weight: minimal depends on fastjson.jar and slf4j.jar
 * JSONRPC 2.0
 * dynamic load groovy scripts
 * and has a "MapedHandler" dosn't depends on groovy.jar
 * auto convert "params" of JSONRPC from list to array( "params":[1,2] fits int add(int a, int b) )
+* support initialize some resource scripts( as utility, constants, acquire resource ...)

-## groovy.jsongrpc.handler.UrlHandler
+## groovy.jsonrpc.handler.UrlHandler

 handler supports loading GROOVY through JSONRPC by file URL, when call a method, must pass the real file path, the "method" field in JSONRPC would be the method name exactly in the GROOVY class